 Math - Math tutor appointments are available on a weekly basis.
-You can get acclimated back into math after years out of school, and get help to do quantitative projects on spreadsheets, complete assignments involving quantitative research data in your field, master mathematical concepts and assignments in undergraduate courses.
+You can get acclimated back into math after years out of school, and get help to do quantitative projects on spreadsheets, complete assignments involving quantitative research data, master mathematical concepts and assignments in undergraduate courses.

-Writing Lab - Tutorial appointments are available on weekday afternoons, evenings and Saturdays.
-Our writing faculty coaches provide assistance to undergraduate and graduate students, with all aspects of the writing process.
+Writing Lab - Tutoring appoinments are available on weekday afternoons, evenings and Saturdays.
+Our writing faculty provide assistance to undergraduate and graduate students, with all aspects of the writing process.
 Students can get help with everything from starting a paper to the final editing and proofreading of a final project.
-In addition, they offer topics such as: grammar review, vocabulary development, teacher test preparation (MTEL Communication and Literacy test).
+They also offer topics such as: grammar review, vocabulary development, teacher test preparation (MTEL Communication and Literacy test).

 Test Center - Cambridge College Lawrence is an ETS (Educational Testing Service) certified test administration site for the TOEFL® (Test of English as a Foreign Language).
-College Board CLEP®, the College-Level Examination Program, gives students the opportunity to receive college credit for what they already know by earning qualifying scores on any of the 34 CLEP® exams.
+College Board CLEP®, the College-Level Examination Program, gives students the opportunity to receive college credit for what they already know by earning qualifying scores on any of the CLEP® exams.